 In February 2017, the Agriculture Section held a team building event intended to identify areas where additional effort would improve overall operations.
 A key outcome of the event is the online submittal of permit applications.
 Section personnel have been working with information technology professionals designing an online portal for the submittal of construction and operating permit applications.
 The program is convinced that a more streamlined processing of applications for businesses will still be protective of water quality.
-The new system is still under development and is expected to be in production in 2021.
+The first application was submitted and processed through the online portal in FY2021.
+There are some improvements needed to make the system operate more efficiently.